The upgrade procedure is the same for all hosts and involves using the installer and inventory file.

 db.adminCommand({getParameter: 1, featureCompatibilityVersion: 1})

-If the component version is different from 4.4, set the value to 4.4 using the following command:
+If the component version is different from 4.4, set the version to 4.4 using the following command:

 db.adminCommand({ setFeatureCompatibilityVersion: "4.4" })